PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 - Meal preferences may reveal religious or philosophical beliefs;

 - Service specifications or requests may include data concerning health.

 Data protection registration information of Data Exporter (where applicable)

-The Data Exporter's data protection registration numbers are as specified in the Key Terms.
+The Data Exporter's data protection registration number is the following: N/A.

 Additional useful information (storage limits and other relevant information)